snyk/sweater-comb/docs/intro.md

 Snyk can provide higher-level abstractions over this API of data models (resources) such as GraphQL and SARIF.
 Both provide a rich and powerful interface to query and report on SAST results.

-## What a resource-based API is (and isn't)
+## What a resource-based API is (and isn’t)

-Snyk's API represents our product's *core data model* as resources, for the purpose of delivering that data model to our customers and partners.
+Snyk’s API represents our product’s *core data model* as resources, for the purpose of delivering that data model to our customers and partners.

-### It's not RPC
+### It’s not RPC

 To keep it about that data, the only operations allowed in the API are "CRUD"-type operations: Create, Retrieve, Update, Delete.

 Contrast this with an RPC API which may offer a rich vocabulary of verbs at the granularity of method and function calls on objects.
 This approach may be necessary and useful in certain situations — however, these belong in a different sort of API from the one we're building here.

-### It's only about Snyk's *core data model*
+### It’s only about Snyk’s *core data model*

 There are situations where it makes sense for Snyk to represent other resources with an API.
 Many of these may relate to Snyk's core data model.
-However, if they are describing a different interface or paradigm, they do not belong in `/v3`, they should be located elsewhere.
+However, if they are describing a different interface or paradigm, they do not belong in the REST API, they should be located elsewhere.
 Examples of distinctly different models & paradigms:

 - GraphQL
     - A generalized query interface that merges many models into a unified graph